jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Turns out most modern real-time applications look something like this:![[thoughts/images/modern-app-architecture.png]]
 	- SQL seems to be too complex.
 The common request for data in front end is a complex case to express to SQL.
 "We shouldn’t need advanced features for common cases."
 		- The most common query is our “fetch nested relations”.
 This should be supported first class
-	- We can potentially emulate this using triple stores built on top of an append-only CRDT.
-Datalog and triple stores have been around for decades.
+	- We can potentially emulate this using triple stores built on top of an append-only CRDT. [[thoughts/Datalog|Datalog]] and triple stores have been around for decades.
 This also means that people have built reactive implementations.
 	- Unsure if we can leverage [[thoughts/CALM Theorem|CALM]] as its Datalog but *not* monotonic (facts can be retracted)
 - DAG instead of append-only log
 	- "Both of these abilities follow directly from the explicit embedding of causality into a DAG, with time travel being analogous to a traversal over that graph" [Dialog](https://fission.codes/blog/fission-reactor-dialog-first-look/)